How to Field Strip and Clean The M&P 9mm

 Once your cap is off, or if you don’t have a cap, you will remove the slide off your M&P.

-The first step to removing your slide is going to be, pulling back the slide and pushing the slide stop up to secure your slide back.
+The first step to removing your slide is going to be pulling back the slide and pushing the slide stop up to secure your slide back.

 Once you have the slide stop engaged and the slide is being held back, you’ll want to turn your attention to the slide release lever in front of the slide stop.
 You’ll push down on the back half of the release.
 It will stay in the downward position after it is pushed down.
-As you get more familiar with this process, you will likely perform all these in one motion, but as your learn, it’s easiest to lock the slide back to engage the slide release.
+As you get more familiar with this process, you will likely perform all these in one motion, but as you learn, it’s easiest to lock the slide back to engage the slide release.

 I know some slides are ready for release once the slide is back in the forward position; I have pistols ready for slide removal after the previous steps have been taken.
-With the M&P, I pull the trigger to release the slide fully and it comes right off.
+With the M&P, I pull the trigger to release the slide fully, and it comes right off.
 I have other guns where this is how you fully release the slide, so when I felt resistance on the M&P, I just tried this way, and it worked effortlessly.
 If you would like clarification, please check your manual or other sources online.

 M&P Slide Disassembly